 - Type of business

 What most business owners don’t realize is that underwriters focus heavily on a company’s previous loss history to determine what is known in the industry as an experience modification rate (EMR).

 The experience modification rate is a key factor for how workers' comp rates are determined.
 The modification rate, or Mod, is a rate applied to the workers' compensation premium.
 It’s comprised of a complicated calculation based on:

 The industry average is a 1.0.
 If you are below that, you are doing better than the rest of your industry and if you are over that, you are doing worse than the average business in your industry.

 The bad news is your rate is based on the previous three years of losses, so one bad claim can haunt you for the next three years.
-The good news is the rate calculation typically rewards businesses with good safety practices by reducing the premium and this also will stick with you for three years.
+The good news?
+The rate calculation typically rewards businesses with good safety practices by reducing the workers' comp premium and this also will stick with you for three years.

 How Can I Save?

 Many business owners don’t know the Mod recognizes and measures both the frequency and the severity of losses.
 As a part of the rating formula, the rating gives greater weight to accident frequency (number of claims) than to accident severity (cost of claims).
 That means even if the are small, having a high number of them can hurt your rate.

 When reviewing options for workers’ compensation coverage, a combination of safety programs and carrier selection can make a huge difference in cost.
 Here are a few examples of ways your insurance carrier can provide you with the tools to save you money on workers’ comp: